 Every week, I’ll be bringing you a comic book cover that I feel eclipses others out there—to the point I might just have to own it!

-Here is a bit more about Dark Tower: The Gunslinger: The Man In Black #3:
+Here is a bit more about Batman: The Dark Knight #11:

-Dark Tower: The Gunslinger: The Man In Black #3 is in fine comic book stores now!
+Batman: The Dark Knight #11 is in fine comic book stores now!

 More next Saturday!
 In the meantime, go visit your local comic book store…